I Saw Her Standing There: George Harrison and Ringo Starr

 George Harrison and Ringo Starr also performed the song with Bruce Springsteen, Billy Joel, Mick Jagger, and Bob Dylan, amongst others, at the Beatles' induction into the Rock and Roll Hall of Fame.
 This makes it the only song by the Beatles that all four members performed on stage during their respective solo careers to any extent.

 Tiffany version

 "I Saw Her Standing There" was later covered by American teen pop artist Tiffany, re-titled to "I Saw Him Standing There".
-It was released on 12 February 1988, as the third single from her self-titled debut album (1987).
+It was released on 12 February 1988, as the fourth single from her self-titled debut album (1987).
 It was released on MCA Records and was produced by George Tobin.

 Despite negative reception, Tiffany's cover became a success, reaching the top ten on the US Billboard Hot 100 and UK Singles Chart.
 In the former, it was the first remake of a song performed by the Beatles to reach the top ten since Earth, Wind & Fire's "Got to Get You into My Life" in 1978.